bashleigh/nestjs-config-v2-prototype/README.md

 - [x] ~~attempt static property setting with decorator~~ don't need it
 - [x] ~~attempt better parameter decorator setter~~ don't need it
 - [ ] consider replacing loadash.get with ts-get
-- [ ] make sure injection via type works correctly
+- [x] ~~make sure injection via type works correctly~~ Won't work because the token doesn't exist before injectable is instanced
-- [ ] make a 'toString' or 'toObject' method for when calling as `config` as the tokens would require `useFactory: (config: Config) => config.config)` bit annoying.
+- [x] make a 'toString' or 'toObject' method for when calling as `config` as the tokens would require `useFactory: (config: Config) => config.config)` bit annoying.
 Maybe just define to Config instead of Config.config